H-Lo/QueryDSLContainsBug/README.md

 ## Note

-Eclipse has a but and displays an error about User class:
+Eclipse has a bug and displays an error about User class:

 > Class "net.horvoje.querydsl.bugs.contains.entity.User" is listed in the persistence.xml file, but is not annotated